Mistuke/RangeTree/README.md

 Queries require O(log n + m) time, with n being the total number of intervals and m being the number of reported results.
 Construction requires O(n log n) time, and storage requires O(n) space.

+**This fork will allow you to move all ranged past a certain point down or up by a delta.
+This avoid having to recreate the tree, however the only reason this is safe is because my specific problem does not allow the tree invariant to be violated.
+If it is, the class managing the tree would recreate it.
+In general you almost never want this fork unless like me you are tracking sections of text in a text buffer.**

 ### Requirements ###

 .NET 4, Visual Studio 2010.